OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 ### 2.2 Performance

 - **P1 – Normal query latency**
-  - **Stimulus:** A student asks a typical question about schedules or deadlines during normal load.
+  - **Stimulus:** A student asks a question about schedules or deadlines during normal load.
   - **Environment:** 500–1000 concurrent users, all external systems healthy.
   - **Response:** AIDAP replies in ≤ 2 seconds on average.
   - **Importance:** High